Skip to content

 3. Innovative Technology

-Other times just having a more economical design choice, and a simpler look, is all you need.
+Other times, just having a more economical design choice and a simpler look is all you need.

 4. Sustainability

-Eco-Friendly has never been bigger.
+Eco-friendly has never been bigger.
 Digital printing is one of the most effective ways to create more responsible packaging.
 The ink is better for the environment, and you reduce waste considerably!

-Sometimes a proper packaging analysis can help choose the right materials and cut material costs by 10-20%.
+A proper packaging analysis can help choose the right materials and cut material costs by 10-20%.

 We worked with a customer, Sinomax USA, who reduced their carbon footprint and saved over 6,700 trees annually - all thanks to Digital Printing.
 They even designed and trademarked their own eco-friendly logo design.